TechHutTV/homelab/proxy/README.md

       name: netbird-client
 ```

 Next, create a new resource with the IP of your proxy manager and add the local root domain as an alias.
 Once created you should be able to have access to the local domain we created earlier including sub-domains.
-See the image before for an example.
+See the image below for an example.

 ![Adding an Alias in Twingate](https://github.com/TechHutTV/homelab/blob/main/proxy/images/twingate-alias.jpeg)